-In a survey by the British Airline Pilots' Association, 43% of the 500 participants said they had involuntarily fallen asleep in the cockpit and of those 31% said that they woke to also find the other pilot asleep.
+In a survey by the British Airline Pilots’ Association, 43% of the 500 participants said they had involuntarily fallen asleep in the cockpit and of those 31% said that they had woken on at least one occassion to also find the other pilot asleep.
 (BBC, 2012)

 1. 1993 Kalitta International Flight 808, Guantanamo Bay